General Motors. Pixabay Image

 (click image to expand)

-GM hardly had any growth in terms of vehicle sales in most regions of the world.
+GM hardly had any growth in terms of vehicle sales in most regions.

-As seen in the plot above, most regions reported negative vehicle sales growth rates, with some numbers even logging double-digit declines.
+As seen in the plot above, GM reported negative sales growth in most regions, with some numbers logging double-digit declines.

-However, GM did much better in fiscal 2022, with sales growing by nearly 15% in South America while North America grew by 4.1% in the same period.
+However, GM did much better in fiscal 2023, with sales growth coming to 14% in North America while South America grew by 1.1%.

 general-motors-market-share-by-region